-It should be remembered that a 2000dpi scan from a drum scanner will be sharper and have less noise than a 2000dpi scan from an Epson, Imacon or equivalent non-drum scanners.
-This is because of the minimal use of optics in the scanning path (no long mirrors) and the accuracy of construction of the scanner it should be remembered that these drum scanners originally cost the price of a small house, and it shows in the engineering – we have half a ton of scanners!).
+It should be remembered that even a 2,000dpi scan from a drum scanner will be sharper and have less noise than a 2,000dpi scan from an Epson, Imacon or equivalent non-drum scanners.
+This is because of the minimal use of optics in the scanning path (no long optical path mirrors) and the accuracy of construction of the scanner.
+It should be remembered that these drum scanners originally cost the price of a small house, and it shows in the engineering – we have nearly a ton of scanners in our studio!).

-We have done extensive testing in the field with large format cameras and with some very sharp transparencies taken on Velvia 50 using apertures of f/22 and above (large format) and find it very difficult to see the difference between a 2000dpi uprezzed and a 4000dpi scan in a print.
-If you have a system with very sharp lenses, good registration and an aperture wider than f/22 you may get some improvement from a 3000 or 4000dpi scan.
+We have done extensive testing in the field with large format cameras and with some very sharp transparencies taken on Velvia 50 using apertures of f/22 and above (large format) and find it very difficult to see the difference between a 2000dpi uprezzed and a 4000dpi scan in a print, impossible with 3000dpi.
+If you have a system with very sharp lenses, good registration and an aperture wider than f/22 you may get some improvement from a 3000 (or potentially, with perfect technique and conditions, a 4000dpi scan))

 Medium format film (and 35mm film) is typically taken at larger apertures than large format and hence are not limited by diffraction in the same way.
-We recommended 4000dpi as an optimum resolution for MF film and 5000dpi for 35mm film.
+We recommended 5000dpi as an optimum resolution for MF film and 6000dpi for 35mm film.

 There is an advantage of scanning at higher resolutions but it mostly comes down to perceived ‘noise/grain’.
-Some scanners that can acheive 6000+ dpi scanning Portra 400 produce results that have very smooth grain and yet when scanned at normal resolutions the grain becomes more intrusive.
-The grain interacts with sharpening in very strange ways also – sometimes a smoother scan with less resolution may look better because it is possible to apply more sharpening without causing obvious noise.
+Some scanners that can achieve 6,000+ dpi scanning Portra 400 produce results that have very smooth grain and yet when scanned at normal resolutions the grain becomes more intrusive.
+The grain interacts with sharpening in very strange ways also.

 Here’s a few samples of our scanner results, firstly a comparison of a few scanners we tested whilst choosing our equipment.
 It’s great to see very high-resolution scans but unless you want to deal with >2Gb files then it’s more important to see how the scanner performs at around 4000dpi.
 Below you can see the Howtek/Aztek at 8000 and the Screen Cezanne at 5300 but we’ve also included the Aztek/Howtek at 4000 and show our Heidelberg at 4000 as well.